dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 ## Declare external destination
 You can implement [your own destination](../walkthroughs/create-new-destination.md) and pass the destination class type or instance to `dlt` pipeline.

+## Control how dlt creates table, column and other identifiers

+- case folding
+- case sensitivity

+1. Redshift - always lower case, no matter which naming convention used. case insensitive
+2. Athena - always lower case, no matter which naming convention used. uses different catalogue and query engines that are incompatible